Advanced Placement (AP)

 AP Courses Offered

 AP courses are not mandatory for YISS students.
-Students in Grades 10 through 12 are eligible to take AP courses once they have passed pre-requisite courses.
+Students in 10th-12th grade are eligible to take AP courses once they have passed pre-requisite courses.

 AP ART COURSES